-This property is set to a list of comma-separated ciphers to be enabled by default on startup.
+These properties can be set to a list of comma-separated ciphers to be enabled by default on startup.
 If not set, a default list of cipher suites will be enabled.

 QoP properties can also be set programmatically using ServerQoPConfig and the ClientQoPConfig for servers and clients, respectively.
 For more information, see "Configuring Quality of Protection(QoP)".